 If a defendant was not properly warned under the statute, she also must prove that she faces the "actual[] prospect" of a consequence that the judge failed to include in the plea colloquy.
-135 Indeed, the Supreme Judicial Court has stated that a defendant must show that the Federal government has "taken some step toward deporting him"; that the government has an express written policy of initiating deportation proceedings against immigrants like the defendant; that the defendant intends to travel and faces a "substantial risk" of exclusion from the U.S.; or that the conviction would "doom" an application for naturalization.
-136 Criminal counsel should consult with an immigration expert to determine the full extent of immigration consequences flowing from a conviction, because some of the case law misinterprets federal immigration law and correspondingly misconstrues the nature of the consequences listed in the alien warning statute.
-137
+Indeed, the Supreme Judicial Court has stated that a defendant must show that the Federal government has "taken some step toward deporting him"; that the government has an express written policy of initiating deportation proceedings against immigrants like the defendant; that the defendant intends to travel and faces a "substantial risk" of exclusion from the U.S.; or that the conviction would "doom" an application for naturalization.
+Criminal counsel should consult with an immigration expert to determine the full extent of immigration consequences flowing from a conviction, because some of the case law misinterprets federal immigration law and correspondingly misconstrues the nature of the consequences listed in the alien warning statute.
+It is a defendant to include in the state of the consequences listed in the alien warning statute.

 Note also that for pleas occurring prior to August 28, 2004, "[t]here is a strong suggestion . . . that the remedy afforded by G.L. c.
 278, § 29D, to vacate the judgment and enter a plea of not guilty, is not available after" the noncitizen client has been physically deported.
 For pleas and admissions occurring on or after August 28, 2004, the amended statute specifically states otherwise.
-139
+146